 In 2005, inspired by her passion for life, we returned to Russia to bring home another orphaned child.
 The day we were due to leave his home city, we were riding to the registrar’s office and our facilitator turned to us and said, “OK, what are you going to name him”?
 Honestly, we had gone back and forth on a couple of names, but then it hit us….we should name him Nicolas.
 We’re so happy that Nicolas Konstantin Levine is now with us forever.

 In 2006, Coley’s best and favorite nurse Yvette from Sloan-Kettering hospital in New York had a baby girl.
-We will never forget the day she called us to tell us that Maya Nicole Murillo had just been born!
-The both of them will forever be a special part of our family.
+We will never forget the day she called us to tell us that Maya Nicole Ratzan had just been born!
+Both Yvette and Maya will forever be a special part of our family.

 In 2007, Todd’s brother Mark blessed the family with two beautiful girls; Emma Rose and Anna Blake Levine.
 Likewise, our hearts were warmed the day we found out that Mark would honor Nicole’s memory.